Note: This blog was updated February 27th, 2023

 Next, talk about the buyer and their qualifications.
 Reassure them that you picked someone whom you trust to take care of them and that there will be little to no changes within the organization when they take over.

-A breach of confidentiality has killed many deals.
-However, this is not always the case.
-If rumors start to spread or an employee finds out you’re selling, you may still have a chance to save the deal:
+If rumors start to spread or an employee finds out you’re selling, you may still have a chance to save the deal.

 Your best option is to try and control the spread of information.

-For instance, if an employee finds out, talk with them privately to explain why you’re selling and ask them not to tell the other employees.
-Explain that they have nothing to worry about (using the strategies above) and that you don’t want the other employees to worry.
+If an employee finds out, talk with them privately to explain why you’re selling and ask them not to tell the other employees.
+Explain that they have nothing to worry about, and that you don’t want the other employees to worry.